tycon/tycon.github.io/_posts/2017-09-25-modular-implicits.markdown

    * This feature lets us choose between various implementations of a
    * signature at run-time, depending on the execution parameters.
    * Another big advantage of first-class modules is that it helps us
-   * achieve qualified/bounded polymorphism (à la type classes) without
+   * achieve qualified/bounded/adhoc polymorphism, and lets us obtain
-   * having to functorize everything.
+   * Haskell-style typeclasses in ML..
 For instance, lets consider a
    * SERIALZABLE signature that characterizes all serializable types:
    *)